 Suddenly a little “elderly” whitehaired guy (actually he is much younger than me I learned) was pulling my arm and I said firmly “no taxi” and almost pushed him away, but moments later he came to me again and with a smile pointing for me a picture on an old Nokia mobile phone and that was a picture of myself!
 He laughed, said “Jew” and pointed with a finger up on the next floor, and while walking together with him a little woman came from behind pulling my sleeve saying: “Hi Djen” (for Jens – but thai.s can’t spell “s” in the end of a word or name) and it was Jew!
 The guy who “caught” me was a Brother-In-Law “Gorn”, who was helping Jew with transport to the Airport and driving us to Bangkok to our Hotel “New World City Lodge”.

 After visiting Bangkok and seeing all the major attractions and getting to know each other much more (what a magnificent city, City of Angels!) for a few day’s we drove by bus from Mochit Busterminal all the way op to Isaan, Udon Thani, 650 km away.
-From Udon Thani we took another bus to Sawang Daen Din, where we were picked up by some other family and brought to a “meeting” at Jew.s sister Nong.s internet cafe there.
+From Udon Thani we took another bus to Sawang Daen Din, 70 km east of Udon Thani, where we were picked up by some other family and brought to a “meeting” at Jew.s sister Nong.s internet cafe there.

-Before I came to Thailand we agreed on being married and after Jew had consulted an important monk they found out that the best and most lucky day to be married was August 8, 2008, in other words 08-08-08, that must be for happiness (and difficult to forget for me!).
+Before I came to Thailand we agreed on being married and after Jew had consulted an important monk they found out that the best and most lucky day to be married was August 8, 2008, in other words 08-08-08, that must be for happiness (and easy to remember for me).

 So Jew and I came to the “meeting” outside the internet cafe in order to arrange the marriage a few days later!
 The family made a budget based on the little amount of money I had brought with me and after accept we were brought to one of Jew.s brothers home.
 I had never ever been inside a typical countryside thai home and it was very very strange!
 I was “commanded” to go take a shower and was handed a big towel, toothpaste and all and shown to the bathroom!
 Never seen anything like it!
 It was a quite big bathroom.
 Along the opposite wall was to the left a huge high bassin filled with water and at the right end a lower small bassin also with water.
 In each bassin was a plastic bowl with handle and at the end of the wall was a squat-toilet and I thought, how do I take shower here, no showerhead on the wall or anything I was used to – and I actually considered some tactic to go into the big bassin, but thought that that might not be a good idea, so I had to call Jew and quietly ask, what to do?
 She laughed and laughed and told me just to pour water from the bowl in the big bassin over me, use soap and pour water again to rinse!
 I also thought that I might make som excersize with the use of the squat-toilet – a thing I will never get used to!